taosnet/docker-scp/README.md

 docker run --rm -v backup-key:/root/.ssh -v ns1:/etc/pdns/db taosnet/scp -P 2222 /etc/pdns/db/zones.db backup@hostb:/home/backup/db
 ```

+## Utilities

+* **setupUser.sh**: Simple shell script to make it easier to setup multiple users.
+It has two usages.
+First to setup new users: `setupUser.sh [-g group] [-k sshKey] username`.
+The second use is to add a ssh key to an existing user: `setupUser.sh -k sshKey username`.

 ## Environmental Variables

 * **SSH_USER** is the username of the initial user to setup.